 Airstream – Timeless RV decor interiors

 With such an iconic shape, it would be easy for Airstream to ‘rest on their design laurels’ and not bother updating their interior.

 But then, I think we’d fall out of love with them pretty quickly!

 The sleek design on the outside, carries through to the RV interior, and they continue to incorporate the latest materials, design and technology.

-It’s certainly a step in the right direction (and I’m sure we’re grateful) it’s just not as new and exciting as I had hoped.
+While these decor options are certainly a step in the right direction (and I’m super glad to see that there is no longer a cacophony of patterns) it’s just not as new and exciting as I would have hoped.